nextcloud/documentation/admin_manual/installation/installation_source.rst

 Prerequisites
 ~~~~~~~~~~~~~

+.. note:: This tutorial assumes you have terminal access to the machine you want
+          to install owncloud on.
+Although this is not an absolute requirement,
+          installation without it is highly likely to require contacting your
+          hoster (e.g. for installing required modules).

 To run ownCloud, your web server must have the following installed:

 * php5 (>= 5.3.3, minimum recommended 5.4)